 Dahlonega, GA, 30533

 You can also vote absentee by mail in Georgia.
 You must submit an absentee ballot for each election you want to vote remotely in unless you are over 65, disabled, or a UOCAVA voter.
+Registered Georgia voters should have received an absentee-mail ballot request from the Secretary of State for the Presidential Preference Primary.
+You can complete this form and return it to the address already listed to apply for your absentee ballot.

 For each election, you can view a sample ballot which can be found on your My Voter Page or at Lumpkin County’s election website.